HHS-AHRQ/MEPS/SAS/README.md

 ## Data years 1996-2017: `PROC XCOPY`

 For data years prior to 2017, ASCII and SAS transport (XPORT) file formats were released for the MEPS public use files.
-The SAS transport formats (.ssp) are the recommended file type for loading the following files into Stata:
+The <b>SAS transport (.ssp) </b> formats are the recommended file type for loading the following files into Stata:
 * <b>1996-2016</b>:	All files
 * <b>2017</b>:	All files (except Full-year consolidated file)